iotaledger/iota.rs/docs/libraries/nodejs/examples.md

 ## Connecting to node(s)
 All features of `iota.rs` library are accessible via an instance of `Client` class that provides high-level abstraction to all interactions over IOTA network (Tangle).
 This class has to be instantiated before starting any interactions with the library, or more precisely with [IOTA nodes](https://chrysalis.docs.iota.org/node-software/node-software.html) that power IOTA network.

-In `nodejs` binding, the `Client` instance is initialized and optionally configured via call chaining of `ClientBuilder` helper class.
+In `nodejs` binding, the `Client` instance is instantiated and optionally configured via chaining calls of `ClientBuilder` helper class.

 You may be familiar with a fact that in case of IOTA 1.0 network one had to know an address of IOTA node to start participating to the network.
 It is no longer needed in IOTA 1.5 (Chrysalis) world.
 The library is designed to automatically choose a starting IOTA node based on the network type one would like to participate in: `testnet` or `mainnet`.